Creating a local historic district can

 The rules are usually almost identical whether the buildings are commercial, industrial, institutional, or residential.
 Since residential areas may have more individual buildings and owners, they present the most challenging local historic district to form.

-A critical concept to master in contemplating a local historic district in your town or in your immediate neighborhood is that while usually you would begin with local, an historic designation may occur at the national or state in addition to or instead of the local level.
+A critical concept to master in contemplating a local historic district in your town or in your immediate neighborhood is that while usually you would begin with local, an historic designation may occur at the national or state level in addition to or instead of the local level.

 Since the national level is the most famous, we will consider it first.
 Contrary to your expectation, the federal designation is actually the least restrictive on current property owners.